michelle-lahde/legal-operations-analysis/findings.md

 | Other (smaller) | $8.50M | 10% | $0.85M |
 | **TOTAL** | **$17.97M** | **~15% avg** | **~$2.84M** |

+### Python Analysis Validation:
+The `legal_ops_eda.ipynb` notebook's correlation analysis confirms that **Expert Witness costs do NOT correlate strongly with case outcome** (settlement vs. win vs. loss), suggesting that high expert witness spending is not predictive of success.
+This implies: (a) experts are overused in cases that don't require them, or (b) expert selection/quality is inconsistent.
+Either way, the 20% reduction target is achievable without sacrificing outcomes.
+The notebook also visualized expense distributions and confirmed that top 3 categories (Expert Witness, Document Review, Mediation) represent over 50% of spend—concentration on these three levers will have outsized impact.

 ### Business Impact:

 **Conservative 15% reduction in firm expenses = $2.84M annual savings**